 Electrical equipment was replaced with more modern energy efficient options, such as inverter air-conditioning systems in guest rooms, LED light bulbs across the camp and timers on all heavy-use equipment to manage energy consumption.

 These measures led to a reduction in carbon footprint of 4,500,000kg per year, and more than 80% of the energy consumed is generated from renewable energy sources, while still maintaining the high levels of service and luxury treatment for guests.

 Health & safety

-Medical care: A comprehensive first-aid kit is kept at the lodge and guides carry field kits on activities.
+- A comprehensive first-aid kit is kept at the lodge and guides carry field kits on activities.
 Both managers and guides are first-aid trained.
 In an emergency, medical evacuation to Maun can be arranged.
 Please note that it is only possible to fly out of camp during daylight hours as the bush airstrips do not have any lighting at night.

 - High Risk

 - Security measures

 - Guests are escorted to their rooms after dark as potentially dangerous wildlife does pass through this unfenced lodge.
 Alarms are provided in the rooms for use in case of an emergency.

 - Fire safety

 - There are fire extinguishers in the common areas and outside each tent.